What do constitutional interpretation and legal education have in common?

-For another thing, they have both been the subject of illuminating examination by Michael Coper over the course of a long and distinguished career.
+For another thing, they have both been the subject of illuminating examination by Michael Coper over the course of his long and distinguished career.

 An extraordinary group of authors, including Justice Stephen Gageler, the Hon Michael Kirby and Sir Anthony Mason, come together in this book to celebrate Coper’s achievement, and take his various contributions as a jumping off point for their own further scholarly insights.

 From the gripping story of the revolution that swept away the old law on section 92 of the Constitution, to the endemic conflict in the judicial process between legalism and realism, to the never-ending controversy about the Dismissal, to perceiving the world and organising legal knowledge in new ways through biography and oral history, to the role of educators in shaping the views and values of newcomers to this knowledge, this book contains over a dozen sparkling essays by some of Australia’s most renowned and respected lawyers, as well as a substantial reflective commentary by Michael Coper himself.

 About the Contributors

 Prologue: Encounters with Michael Coper’s Career and the Search for New Ways Forward

 Part I: Three Constitutional Conundrums

 1. The Section 92 Revolution